go-graphite/gorelka/README.md

 - Some internal queues (if you can call it queues) have no limit so malformed or unthrottled input might lead to OOM issues
 - If backend go down, first point in queue will be lost
-- Performance is untested, at least RegExps matching can be very slow
+- Performance is far from optimal.
 - Config format is far from perfect (readability, easy of modification, easy of generation)
 - Unstable config format